 If you receive the HTML formatted version of the newsletter and your email client is configured to download images, we will be notified each time you open the email, and this information will be saved with your subscriber record.
 We also record your clicks on links in the newsletter and in the companion website with your subscriber record.

+Issues of our newsletter may carry a survey and if you respond your answers are saved with your subscriber record and are used to prevent multiple entries by an individual.
 We use the stored open, click and survey information in aggregated form to give us an indication of the popularity of the content and to help us make decisions about future content and formatting.
 We may also use the information to publish more relevant content to individual newsletter readers in future issues.

 Commenting on our blog

-If you wish to become a paying client of Newsweaver, we will request sufficient additional contact and other information such as billing details from you to allow us provide a contract-based service to you.
+If you later wish to become a paying client of Newsweaver, we will request sufficient additional contact and other information such as billing details from you to allow us provide a contract-based service to you.
 This information will be used solely to enable the provision of our email newsletter publishing service to you.

 When you use the Newsweaver system, we record a log of all significant actions taken by you while logged in, together with related information such as browser and OS type, and IP address.
 We use this information to estimate system load, and to plan for system and product enhancements.
-The information would also be used to allow us investigate incidents such as those involving compromised login credentials.
+The information can also be used to allow us investigate incidents such as those involving compromised login credentials.

 Your contact, billing and other details will never be shared or stored with third parties, except where we are legally obliged to do so, or where we make use of an external service to operate some aspect of our business, such as credit card processing, or CRM.
 In such instances, the storage of your data on third party systems will be solely for the purpose of operating our business to provide you with the contracted service, and never for the direct benefit of the third party, who will never have any other right of use to your data.

-Tel: +353 21 242 7277
+Phone: +353 21 242 7277

 Fax: +353 21 458 0462

-Last updated: May 2018
+Last updated: December 2018